shuzhao-li-lab/metDataModel/README.md

 This package is used in mummichog 3.

-* mummichog(3): core algorithm package for pathway/network analysis
+* mummichog3: core algorithm package for pathway/network analysis

-* cloud-mummichog: server and worker (RESTful) implementations
+* mummichog3-api: server and worker (RESTful) implementations

 * Azimuth DB: the chemical database for biology, including metabolic models